 I moved to Missoula in 2000 to finish my “higher” learning.
 I wrapped that up in 2003 with an undergraduate nod for English Literature/Creative Writing.
 Like any self-respecting college graduate might do with a pricey education, I spent the next several years making sandwiches at a local snack-shop.

-Currently I work at a local non-profit and write poems when the kids are asleep.
+Currently I work at a local non-profit and write poems when my kids are asleep.
 I’m a political radical of sorts and total poetry nerd building an extensive library of actual, tangible books.

 I detest US imperialism, our two-party political system, fiat funny money, cannabis prohibition, targeted assassinations, corporate media, and the neoliberal consensus of western elites in the scramble to control dwindling natural resources.